jwtowner/lug/README.md

 - Traditional PEG syntax has been extended to support attribute grammars
 - Cut operator to commit to currently matched parse prefix and prune all backtrack entries
 - Generated parsers are compiled down to special-purpose bytecode and executed in a virtual parsing machine
+- UTF-8 text parsing with near-complete Level 1 support of the UTS #18 Unicode Regular Expressions technical standard
+- Header only library using C++17 language and library features
 - Uses expression template functors to implement the rules of the domain specific language
-- UTF-8 text parsing with support for matching Unicode character classes
-- Header only library using C++17 language and library features
 - Relatively small with the intent of core to remain under 1000 lines of very terse code

 It is based on research introduced in the following papers: